 If you would like to enroll, please submit an application at www.wonderschool.com/littleme/apply – Please note that we require tours for all prospective families.
 Do not submit an application if you have not toured.

 After reviewing your application, we’ll send an enrollment invitation.
 Upon accepting your invitation, you’ll pay your deposit (usually equal to one month’s tuition), fill out enrollment documents and review our Parent Handbook.

 At Little Me, we educate the whole child by approaching education through the lens of the child.
 We aim to enable students to help themselves to the best of their ability by ensuring their environment promotes confidence and independence.
 A supportive environment will promote a strong sense of security in children.
 From this, students are educated, encouraged, and empowered.
-Here are some of the ways in which Little Me is different from other schools.
+These are some of the ways Little Me separates itself from other preschools

 At Little Me, it is imperative that students learn different skills that enrich their life.
 For this reason, every week, students partake in Spanish Language Skills, Gardening, Cooking Lessons, and Specific Art Lessons outside of their daily engagement in art.